oresat/oresat-kicad/README.md

 ... but that will make the rest of us with github org access cry when we try to push changes from the local repo, so try to avoid that :)

+Then to update the module, cd into the module, go a `git pull`, and then back in the root do a `git add oresat-kicad` to set the submodule to the latest.

 Ping the #git-halp channel on Slack if you need more help!